 Roper gives Pine the phone for the retinal verification, but unknowingly to Roper, he instead switches to the keypad and inputs a code.
 The code he uses is a detonation combination for the explosives he had planted in the trucks.
-In the distance the trucks stop and the drivers flee.
+In the distance, the trucks stop and the drivers flee.
 Confused, Roper looks at Pine, who simply responds with a “got you” smile and presses the call button.
 The trucks explode and the gangsters demand their money.
 When Sandy goes to check the account, the money is gone.
 Pine had taken it.

 In a heated confrontation, Roper insults the buyers who flee the scene telling Roper that there will be consequences.
 Roper and Sandy take Pine back to the hotel to regroup.

 As Roper enters his hotel room, it’s not Frisky or Jed he finds but Burr, sitting in his seat.
 The two finally meet and trade quips back and forth.
 The police arrive with Steadman, and Roper phones his moles at MI6, they tell him that no one can help him and hang up.
-Alone and without any allies, Roper is taken in to police custody.
+Alone and without any allies, Roper is taken into police custody.

-As Pine, Steadman and Burr watch Roper get put in to the back of a police van, the gangsters arrive and take the van.
+As Pine, Steadman and Burr watch Roper get put into the back of a police van, the gangsters arrive and take the van.
 Roper realises what’s going on, and he knows the outcome won’t be good for him.
 The van speeds off, leaving everyone to speculate on Roper’s fate.

 Jed leaves the hotel to meet her child back home, Pine promises to meet up soon.
-The show ends with pine on the steps of the hotel he worked in at the start of the series, everything having come full circle, Sophie’s death avenged and Roper set to meet a fatal end.
+The show ends with pine on the steps of the hotel he worked in at the start of the series, everything has come full circle, Sophie’s death avenged and Roper set to meet a fatal end.

 Star of The Episode: Elizabeth Debicki.
 Jed goes through it all in the final episode.
 From trying to access the safe, to being tortured in the bath.
-A brilliant all round performance.
+A brilliant all-round performance.